dendronhq/dendron-site/vault/dendron.release.2021-06-21.md

 ### Ongoing
 -   We're still working on the [crop](https://github.com/dendronhq/dendron/issues/219) from a couple weeks ago.
-Will take a few weeks to sprout but on track to be ready before July!
+Will take a few weeks to sprout but on track to be ready early July!

 ### Community